CloudFueled/aks-workshop/src/3.02 - Kustomize/Exercise/README.md

 ---

-### 2. 🧪 Create the Staging Overlay
+### 2. 🧪 Create the Development Overlay

 Inside `overlays/dev/`, create:

-- A `kustomization.yaml` that points to the base, points to the `{environment}-imperial-fleet` namespace and includes a patch.
+- A `kustomization.yaml` that points to the base, points to the `<environment>-imperial-fleet` namespace and includes a patch.
 - A `patch.yaml` that sets `replicas: 1` and adjusts resource limits

 ```yaml